Madunw/Masked-Face-Recognition-Model-for-Mobile-Device/README.md

 # Masked-Face-Recognition-Model-for-Mobile-Device
-A masked face recognition network model for mobile  device based on MobileFaceNet and Coordinate Attention
+A lightweight masked face recognition network model for mobile  device based on MobileFaceNet and Coordinate Attention [lfw(masked)]Accuracy: 0.9303